ethereum/ethereum-org-website/src/content/nft/index.md

 [More on energy estimates](#footnotes-and-sources)

-_We’ve provided this basic comparison to baseline your understanding of Eth2 energy consumption against a familiar name.
+_We’ve provided the basic comparison to Visa to baseline your understanding of Eth2 energy consumption against a familiar name.
 However, in practice, it’s not really correct to compare based on number of transactions.
 Ethereum’s energy output is time-based.
 If Ethereum did more or less transactions from one minute to the next, the energy output would stay the same._

-_It’s also important to remember that Ethereum does more than just financial transactions, it’s a platform for applications, so a fairer comparison might be to both companies like Visa, AWS and more!_
+_It’s also important to remember that Ethereum does more than just financial transactions, it’s a platform for applications, so a fairer comparison might be to many companies/industries including Visa, AWS and more!_

 #### Timelines {#timelines}